 Senior unsecured notes.
 On January 20, 2011 and October 19, 2011, Laredo Petroleum, Inc. completed the offerings of \$350.0 million principal amount and \$200.0 million principal amount, respectively, 9 1/2% senior unsecured notes due 2019.
 The 2019 senior unsecured notes will mature on February 15, 2019 and bear an interest rate of 9 1/2% per annum, payable semi-annually, in cash in arrears on February 15 and August 15 of each year.
-Our 2019 senior unsecured notes were fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by Laredo Petroleum Holdings, Inc. and its subsidiaries (other than Laredo Petroleum, Inc.) (collectively, the "guarantors"), and, following the Internal Consolidation, they are fully and unconditionally guaranteed on a senior unsecured basis by Laredo Midstream.
-Our 2019 senior unsecured notes were issued under and are governed by an indenture dated January 20, 2011, among Laredo Petroleum, Inc., Wells Fargo Bank, National Association, as trustee, and the guarantors (as supplemented, the "2011 indenture").
+Our 2019 senior unsecured notes were fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by Laredo Petroleum Holdings, Inc. and its subsidiaries (other than Laredo Petroleum, Inc.) (collectively, the "guarantors"), and, following the Internal Consolidation, they are fully and unconditionally guaranteed on a senior unsecured basis by Laredo Petroleum, Inc., Wells Fargo Bank, National Association, as trustee, and the guarantors (as supplemented, the "2011 indenture").
 The 2011 indenture contains customary terms, events of default and covenants relating to, among other things, the incurrence of debt, the payment of dividends or similar restricted payments, entering into transactions with affiliates and limitations on asset sales.
 Indebtedness under our 2019 senior unsecured notes may be accelerated in certain circumstances upon an event of default as set forth in the 2011 indenture.

 On April 27, 2012, Laredo Petroleum, Inc. completed an offering of \$500.0 million aggregate principal amount of 7 3/8% senior unsecured notes due 2022.
 The 2022 senior unsecured notes will mature on May 1, 2022 and bear an interest rate of 7 3/8% per annum, payable semi-annually, in cash in arrears on May 1 and November 1 of each year, commencing November 1, 2012.
 The 2022 senior unsecured notes were fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by Laredo Petroleum Holdings, Inc. and the guarantors, and, following the Internal Consolidation, they are fully and unconditionally guaranteed on a senior unsecured basis by Laredo Midstream.
 Our 2022 senior unsecured notes were issued under and are governed by an indenture and supplement thereto, each dated April 27, 2012 (collectively, and as further supplemented, the "2012 indenture"), among Laredo Petroleum, Inc., Wells Fargo Bank, National Association, as trustee, and the guarantors.
 The 2012 indenture contains customary terms, events of default and covenants relating to, among other things, the incurrence of debt, the payment of dividends or similar restricted payments, entering into transactions with affiliates and limitations on asset sales.
-Indebtedness under our 2022 senior unsecured notes were used (i) to pay in full \$280.0 million outstanding under our Senior Secured Credit Facility, and (ii) for general working capital purposes.
+Indebtedness under our 2022 senior unsecured notes may be accelerated in certain circumstances upon an event of default as set forth in the 2012 indenture.
+The net proceeds from the 2022 senior unsecured notes were used (i) to pay in full \$280.0 million outstanding under our Senior Secured Credit Facility, and (ii) for general working capital purposes.